jcaip/jcaip.github.io/_posts/2019-05-19-Quickthoughts.md

 ![info](/images/qt/training_stats.png){: .center .element height="100%" width="75%" }

-Above you can see the training loss and accuracy of a mix of binary classificication tasks over time.
+Above you can see the training loss and accuracy of a mix of binary classification tasks over time.
 I was able to successfully reproduce the results from the original paper, achieving comparable performance on downstream classification tasks.

 # Why do these embeddings perform so well?

-While our approach intuitively makes sense, and emperically performs well, it's not completely clear how learning to identify the next sentence leads to an embedding that performs well on some classification task.
+While our approach intuitively makes sense, and empirically performs well, it's not completely clear how learning to identify the next sentence leads to an embedding that performs well on some classification task.

 More generally why does learning to identify related points by minimizing some unsupervised loss lead to a representation that does well on classification tasks down the line?